 After a breakfast near the Spanish Steps, climbing them up and down to make Lior happy (and me growing more and more frustrated with the mad crowds), we took a walk in the gardens of Villa Borghese, as you should on a sunny bank holiday.

 And then, the children managed to drag me to a 3D cinema for a screening of the Time-Elevator of Rome over the centuries.
 They loved it.
-Me?
-No comments… Luckily it only lasts 40’!
-After which we all had for one more gelati!!!
-We braved the crowds of Fontana di Trevi (insanely mad! never seen so many tourists packed this way before!) and .. it was time to head back to the airport.
+Me? … Luckily it only lasts 40’!
+After which, we all had for one more gelato!!!
+We braved the crowds at Fontana di Trevi (insanely mad! never seen so many tourists packed this way before) and it was time to head back to the airport.

 – Try to avoid Rome on a bank holiday w/e, or in the hot summer months when the combo crowds + heat must be lethal.